RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 ### Star Wars 1977 film economics

 Obsecene wealth created by just minutes of content on screens.
 An actor who got $100,000,000.00 for working on a single film - hundred of millions of dollars... as he knew the kind of technology entertainment, the props and space ship technology, would sell like the Jaws machine technology.
+Fiction machine shark vs. nonfiction shark reality, fiction outer-space vs. nonfiction science learning money spending by consumers.
 https://old.reddit.com/r/todayilearned/comments/1ngstu1/til_9_days_after_star_wars_opened_in_1977_alec/